afk-echo/ConsoleToStr/README.md

 conv.stop()  # All console outputs post will be printed on the console after this call.
 ````
 * Object once called can be reused by using `conv.start()` even after it has been stopped.
+* This module will work as intended only when launched by a **console** application (e.g. Command Prompt, PowerShell or Terminal).
+Once the start() method is called from a GUI-based application (e.g. the interactive Python Shell bundled with the IDLE), the program loses the ability to print to the console window, even after calling the stop() method.
+(A limitation of `sys.__stdout__`)

 ## Examples